phcompeau/biological_modeling_course/_pages/coronavirus/ab_initio.md

 toc: true
 toc_sticky: true
 ---
-* Imagine that we are a group of researchers that wants to study the SARS-CoV-2 S protein starting on January 11, 2020.
-We have access to the published sequence of the genome and have obtained the primary sequence of the protein.
-In order to study the protein, we need to obtain the tertiary structure, but no one has determined the structure yet.
-Can we reproduce the shape of the protein just from the primary sequence?

-* This type of structure prediction is called *ab initio* structure prediction. *Ab initio* is Latin for “from the beginning”.

-* *Ab initio* structure prediction's goal is to be able to use only the information of the primary sequence and rely on our physicochemical knowledge to accurately predict how the amino acids will interact and form the structure of the protein.
-Extremely difficult to do, essentially all *ab initio* algorithms still utilize information from structural and sequence databases in some form to fill holes in our knowlodge.

-* Mainly used to predict the structure of unique novel protein.
+In this lesson, we will discuss how to determine the structure of a protein from its amino acid sequence.
+This problem was of utmost importance in early 2020 as biologists raced to find any information that they could about the novel coronavirus and its spike protein.

+What makes this story remarkable is that in many senses it was a community effort, not just because it enlisted so many researchers around the world, but because the computational heavy lifting was divided over thousands of volunteers from around the world.
+Two leading software projects, [Rosetta@home](https://boinc.bakerlab.org) and [Folding@home](https://foldingathome.org), encourage volunteers to download this software and contribute to a gigantic *distributed* effort to predict protein shape.
+That is, even with a modest laptop, a user can donate some of their computer's idle resources to working on the problem of protein structure prediction.
+But how does this software work?

+Predicting structure from sequence using only the physicochemical knowledge of what drives protein folding on a molecular level is called **ab initio structure prediction**, where *ab initio* is from the Latin for "from the beginning".
+To perform this type of structure prediction, we need to incorporate many different aspects of molecular interactions, including bonding energy, attraction/repulsion forces from electrical charges between molecules (electrostatic interactions and van der Waals interactions), and thermodynamics.
+Furthermore, all of these variables are subject to change depending on the environment.

 ## How *Ab initio* Structure Prediction Works

 * Regardless of the different *ab initio* modeling approaches, it ultimately boils down to solving the problem of finding the 3-D shape of a protein sequence that maximizes some scoring function, where the scoring function indicates how good the 3-D shape is at explaining the sequence.
 However, one of the important guidelines in protein folding, both in modeling and in biology, is obtaining a low-energy conformation.
 A general theme in chemistry is that systems move spontaneously towards equilibrium, or stable state, be it a chemical reaction or a molecule itself.
 Think of a high energy system as a ball on top of a round mountain.
 The ball will always roll down the hill and stop at the bottom of the valley, where it is the most stable.
 When a system is at the bottom, it stops moving and is now at equilibrium.
 The equilibrium of a system is typically at the lowest possible energy state, or minimum free energy.

 <img src="../_pages/coronavirus/files/EnergyCartoon.png">